adibarra/HCR-CNN/README.md

 ### Model 3: EMNIST Digits and Letters

-Below are the results for the 3 best performing models trained on the EMNIST balanced dataset.
-All models were trained for 30 epochs.
+Below are the results for the 3 best performing models trained on the EMNIST Balanced dataset.

-Total trained models: ~ 3200
+Total trained models: ~ 6200
-Total training time: ~ 50 hours
+Total training time: ~ 180 hours

 ##### Best Models